 Before I submit, I'd like to know all the rules and regulations prior to me submitting my design.
 Where can I get that?

 Currently, our rules/regulations, i.e. Terms of Service (TOS Agreement) is in the "Submit Your Design" button.
 Click this, and at the very bottom there will be a link to see our TOS.
-This will have all the other "fine print" info you might want to see before making any design.
-Yes, BEFORE you create your design.
-Please read through this.
-We would hate to bum you out about a design that was rejected because it didn't follow the rules.
+This will have all the other "fine print" info you might want to see before entering any designs.

 The Submission kit is not downloading, I need help!

 Sometimes it just take a while for it to download.
 Please make sure that it has completely downloaded before opening.
 You can also try clicking here for a direct link to download the submission kit!